| 2000 |

 | 2026 |

-ARHGEF6 is selectively enriched in the inhibitory interneuron lineage during peak interneuron generation/migration; its loss in mice reduces cortical and hippocampal interneuron numbers, disrupts tangential migration, increases developmental apoptosis, and impairs morphological and electrophysiological maturation; ARHGEF6-KO human iPSC-derived organoids and assembloids recapitulate these deficits with disorganized growth cones, impaired neurite branching, and disrupted migratory dynamics. |
+ARHGEF6 is selectively enriched in the inhibitory interneuron lineage during peak interneuron generation and migration; its loss in mice reduces cortical and hippocampal interneuron number, disrupts tangential migration, increases developmental apoptosis, and impairs morphological and electrophysiological maturation.
+ARHGEF6-knockout human iPSC-derived organoids and assembloids exhibit increased apoptosis, reduced neuronal output, disorganized growth cones, impaired neurite branching, and disrupted migratory dynamics, indicating a conserved early role in inhibitory circuit assembly. |

 bioRxivpreprint |